Hyra/mindthecode.com/source/_posts/using-vue-components-in-your-express-app.md

 ## Conclusion

 I'm glad I could get this working.
 Sometimes it doesn't make sense to go all out with a single page app.
 Having the ability to still use the Vue Components in your traditional project is just gold.

+If you want to see the full source code of the above, I've prepared a repository at [Github](https://github.com/Hyra/vue-components-in-express) which you can use as a reference or starting point.

 Hope the above helps!